Why It Works

 This recipe feeds six to eight people easily, and while it could be scaled down, it is a dish usually served with friends and family, especially during the holidays.
 The more you make (and eat), the more prosperity you’ll have in the New Year.

-- 1 tablespoon Diamond Crystal (12g); for table salt use half as much by volume or the same weight
+1 tablespoon Diamond Crystal kosher salt (12g); for table salt use half as much by volume or the same weight

 In a 5-quart Dutch oven, combine ham hock, bay leaves, and quartered onion, and top with 3 quarts of water.
 Set over high heat, bring to a boil, then cook at a boil for 5 minutes.
 Reduce heat to maintain a gentle boil, cover with the lid slightly ajar, and cook until the ham hock is fork-tender, about 3 hours; top up with boiling water as needed to keep the ham hock covered.
 Discard bay leaves.
 Transfer ham hock and onion to a heatproof plate or bowl to cool.
 Measure 2 quarts (1.9L) broth and return it to the Dutch oven; save any remaining broth for another use.

 Pull ham hock meat and skin from the bones.
 Roughly chop up any larger pieces, then return meat, skin, and bones along with the onion to the pot.